14rcole/awesome-csapp/README.md

 ### Chapter 1: A Tour of Computer Systems

 ### Chapter 2: Representing and Manipulating information
+* [IEEE Standard 754 Floating Point Numbers](http://steve.hollasch.net/cgindex/coding/ieeefloat.html) - An awesome guide by Steve Hollasch as to how floating point numbers are structured

 ### Chapter 3: Machine-Level Representation of Programs